November 8th, 2009 Money Raised

-Now it Homes about 50 girls aged between 6-18 provides shelter, security, care and education to children in need especially those affected by the ethnic conflict and the more recent tsunami.
+Now it homes about 50 girls aged between 6-18 provides shelter, security, care and education to children in need especially those affected by the conflict and tsunami.

 Shilpa also provides training to low income women in the locality by helping to raise quality of life for them and their families.

 Manacare Foundation Hopes and Dreams centre , Telwatta

 A rehabilitation centre for disadvantaged people in south west Sri Lanka, their aim is to provide the people of the community with vocational training, a sustainable income and the development of health care and education services.